mintyplanet/Yunikorn/A2/README.md

 Installation:
 ---------------
 We assume that you have nodeJS installed, and npm is in your path.
-Run `npm install` in this directory to install dependencies(express, sqlite3).
+Run `npm install` in this directory to install dependencies(express, sqlite3, async).

 How to run:
 -------------------
 Run `node server.js`
 It will print the address and port that the server is listening to.
 (Default 127.0.0.1:31335)

+The server is currently running on greywolf.cdf.toronto.edu:31335